Modern Slavery Statement

 These policies have been developed and adopted by Tuffnells in order to ensure that we conduct all business in an honest and ethical manner.

-We recognise that Modern Slavery is not something that only happens elsewhere and note that the UK Government estimates there are tens of thousands of people in slavery in Britain today, with UK nationals making up the biggest group of potential victims.
+We recognise that modern slavery is not something that only happens elsewhere and note that the UK Government estimates there are tens of thousands of people in slavery in Britain today, with UK nationals making up the biggest group of potential victims.
+As such, we have set up a new risk function to help increase awareness, training, support and governance relating to modern slavery and human trafficking.

 Working with our delivery partners

-We strongly believe that we should work with suppliers and delivery partners in a collaborative manner and that it will not benefit marginalised and “at risk” people if we simply terminate partnerships where concerns are identified.
-We believe in constructive engagement through education and training programmes, coupled with capacity building, both internally and within our partnerships to identify and address any problem.
+We believe that we should work with third parties in a collaborative manner and we believe in constructive engagement through education and training programmes, coupled with capacity building, both internally and within our partnerships to identify and address any problem.
 While we recognise the reputational dangers of non-compliance within such partnerships, we believe that it is more beneficial to work for change and improvement rather than removing a partner and leaving the abuse unresolved.
+However, if sufficient progress is not made by the relevant third party, then Tuffnells may have the option to terminate its commercial relationship with that third party and will be without prejudice to the rights and remedies that we may have accrued up to the date of termination.

-This statement has been approved by the Executive Chairman & CEO and is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes Tuffnells’ modern slavery and human trafficking statement for the 2020 financial year (1 Jan.
-2020 – 31 Dec.
-2020).
+This statement has been approved by the Chief Executive Officer and is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes Tuffnells’ modern slavery and human trafficking statement for the 2021 financial year (1 January 2021 – 31 December 2021).